The tech millionaire who crossed first in the Sydney to Hobart yacht race is happy giving credit for the win to his crew

 how much does a sydney to hobart yacht cost

-2. The Rolex Sydney Hobart Yacht Race
+2. Sydney to Hobart Yacht Race Spectator Cruise

 how much does a sydney to hobart yacht cost

-3. Sydney to Hobart Yacht Race
+3. A Quick Guide to the Sydney to Hobart Yacht Race

 how much does a sydney to hobart yacht cost